-TSM Version 4.1
+Chapter 15.
+TSM Version 4.1 information

-License registration has changed beginning with TSM Version 4.1.
+License registration has changed for UNIX servers running TSM Version 4.1.

-- You no longer have to register a network license. - The client and extended device support license names have changed from those documented in the Installation and Configuration Guide for your server operating system (GC27-0834-00 for UNIX or GC27-0835 for Windows).
-A client is now a Managed System; devices that required extended (or advanced) device support now require a Managed Library license. - The following example shows how to register the licenses for ten managed systems (known as client nodes in TSM Version 3.7) and one managed library for an optical library that requires extended device support on a TSM Version 4.1 server:
+- You no longer have to register a network license. - The client and extended device support license names have changed from those documented in item 5 on page 61 of Installation and Configuration Guide for UNIX Servers, GC27-0834-00.
+A client is now a Managed System; devices that required extended (or advanced) device support now require a Managed Library license. - The following example shows how to register the licenses for ten managed systems (known as client nodes in TSM V3.7) and one managed library for an optical library (that required the extended device support license in TSM V3.7) on a TSM V4.1 server:

 '''

 register license file(10mgsyslan.lic)

-register license file(1library.lic)
+register license file(11ibrary.lic)

 '''

-See the TSM Version 4.1 Quick Start publication for your server operating system for more information about registering licenses.
+See the TSM V4.1 Quick Start publication for your server operating system for more information about registering licenses.